perladvent/perldotcom/content/article/_pub_2002_06_19_mod_perl.md

         cgi: 6494 secs (34.87 usr 26.68 sys = 61.55 cpu)
         perl: 299 secs (32.51 usr 23.98 sys = 56.49 cpu)

 We don't know what server configurations were used for these tests, but I guess the numbers speak for themselves.

 The source code of the script was available online, but, sadly, isn't anymore.
 However, you can reproduce the same performance speedup with pretty much any CGI script written in Perl.

-#### [Benchmarking Response Times With ApacheBench]{#benchmarking_response_times_with_apachebench}
+#### <span id="benchmarking_response_times_with_apachebench">Benchmarking Response Times With ApacheBench</span>

 ApacheBench (**ab**) is a tool for benchmarking your Apache HTTP server.
 It is designed to give you an idea of the performance that your current Apache installation can give.
 In particular, it shows you how many requests per second your Apache server is capable of serving.
 The **ab** tool comes bundled with the Apache source distribution.

 Let's try it.
 We will simulate 10 users concurrently requesting a light script at `www.example.com/perl/test.pl`.
 Each simulated user makes 10 requests.

       % ./ab -n 100 -c 10 www.example.com/perl/test.pl